How to terminate a shareholder’s participation in a limited liability company?

 A shareholder may decide to unilaterally withdraw from the company.
 This is only possible in specific cases allowed by the Companies Act.

-This is typically a situation where a shareholder does not agree to a change in the predominant nature of the business or to an extension of the company’s duration, and has not voted in favour of these decisions at the general meeting.
+This is typically a situation where a shareholder does not agree to a change in the predominant nature of the business or to the extension of the company’s duration, and has not voted in favour of these decisions at the general meeting.
 Another possibility is if the general meeting decides to impose a surcharge (and in respect of the share to which the surcharge is attached) and the decision to withdraw falls within one month of the surcharge being imposed.
 However, the articles of association may set the conditions for withdrawal somewhat differently than the law allows.

 All partners may also enter into a written agreement in which the participation of one of the partners is terminated.
 Certified signatures are legally required for its validity.